Modified Friedmann Equations from Maxwell-Weyl Gauge Theory: Abstract

 \section{Abstract}

 This study investigates the possibility of a homogeneous and isotropic cosmological solution within the context of the Maxwell-Weyl gauge theory of gravity.
 To achieve this, we utilize the Einstein-Yang-Mills theory as an analogy and represent the Maxwell gauge field in terms of two time-dependent scalar fields.
-Then, we present the modified Friedmann equations, which incorporate the contributions of the Maxwell gauge field, as well as the effective cosmological constant, which is a function of the Dirac scalar field.
+We derive the modified Friedmann equations, integrating the contributions from the Maxwell gauge fields and an effective cosmological constant that depends on the Dirac scalar field.
+Our analysis reveals how these modifications influence various cosmological scenarios, including power-law evolution, de Sitter-like expansion, inflationary phases, non-singular bounce cosmologies, and cyclic cosmologies.